it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/backups.rst

 Mappings to CIS Controls and Safeguards
 **********************************************

-- 11.1:  Establish and maintain a data recovery process
+- 11.1:  Establish and maintain a data recovery process (Reactive)
 - 11.2:  Perform automated backups of in-scope enterprise assets
 - 11.3:  Protect recovery data
-- 11.4:  Establish and maintain an isolated instance of recovery data
+- 11.4:  Establish and maintain an isolated instance of recovery data (Reactive)
 - 11.5:  Test backup recovery

 Actions